bmaltais/kohya_ss/README.md

   - `--network_dropout`, `rank_dropout`, and `module_dropout` can be specified at the same time.
   - Values of 0.1 to 0.3 may be good to try.
 Values greater than 0.5 should not be specified.
   - `rank_dropout` and `module_dropout` are original techniques of this repository.
 Their effectiveness has not been verified yet.
+  - The networks other than LoRA in this repository (such as LyCORIS) do not support these options.

 - Added an option `--scale_v_pred_loss_like_noise_pred` to scale v-prediction loss like noise prediction in each training script.
   - By scaling the loss according to the time step, the weights of global noise prediction and local noise prediction become the same, and the improvement of details may be expected.